JakubBartoszewicz/DeePaC/README.md

 ```
 pip install deepacvir deepacstrain
 ```

-### GPU support

-GPU support should now be enabled automatically in the bioconda installation.

-If you're using `pip`, you need to install CUDA and CuDNN manually first (see TensorFlow installation guide for details).

 ### Optional: run tests
 Optionally, you can run explicit tests of your installation.
 Note that it may take some time on a CPU.